Easysoft JDBC-ODBC Bridge programming guide

 user and password are given to the ODBC driver as UID and PWD.
 They must be used if the database engine requires authentication.

 limit is used to restrict the number of rows that will be returned in any result set.
-The limit is actually set in the ODBC driver by the JOB Server as statement attribute SQL_ATTR_MAX_ROWS, so it is supported only if your ODBC driver supports it.
+The limit is actually set in the ODBC driver by the JDBC-ODBC Bridge server (statement attribute SQL_ATTR_MAX_ROWS), so it only works if your ODBC driver supports SQL_ATTR_MAX_ROWS.

-unicode enables the use of one of the two getString methods in the ResultSet class to read Unicode data and the setString method in the PreparedStatement class to write Unicode data.
-Read and write statements to metadata table, row and column names containing Unicode characters are not supported, unless those names are restricted to ASCII characters only and the executeQuery method in the Statement class does not support SQL containing Unicode character strings.
-Note that Unicode data can also be be read by using one of the two getUnicodeStream methods in the ResultSet class and written by using the setUnicodeStream method in the PreparedStatement class in addition to the getstring and setstring methods.
+unicode turns on one of the two getString methods in the ResultSet class to read Unicode data and the setString method in the PreparedStatement class to write Unicode data.
+Read and write statements to metadata table, row, and column names containing Unicode characters are not supported, unless those names are restricted to ASCII characters only.
+The executeQuery method in the Statement class does not support SQL containing Unicode character strings.
+Note that Unicode data can also be read by using one of the two getUnicodeStream methods in the ResultSet class and written by using the setUnicodeStream method in the PreparedStatement class in addition to the getstring and setstring methods.

 URL Description